Archive for Trumpet Blowing

 The First of Many

-2011 saw me clock up thirty-one editions of the Le Mans 24 Hours, three as a Page and Moy spectator back in the 70’s and the balance as a disreputable part of the Media Corps, a disjointed rabble, that ranges from the ultra professional to the completely clueless.
+2011 saw me clock up thirty-one editions of the Le Mans 24 Hours, three as a Page and Moy spectator back in the 70’s and the balance as a disreputable part of the Media Corps, a disjointed rabble, that ranges from the few ultra professional to the majority who are for the most part completely clueless.
 Before heading to France I resolved to try some different approaches to the task of covering the event, in the end some of this plan worked, some did not.

 Simply Red

-My own role was different this year as amongst my assignments I was assisting the Greaves Motorsport team with their press activities.
+The role I was to play was different this year as amongst my assignments I was assisting the Greaves Motorsport team with their press activities.
 Crossing over to the “dark side” I even got to wear the team shirt and stand in the team shot in the Place des Jacobins, though the abuse and catcalls from my “friends” on the photographers’ stand made me consider the wisdom of this course.

 Being part of the team, in however small a way, did change my approach to the race, none of this impartial crap, I was partisan as hell when it came to MY team.
 It was also a good chance to use the negative karma on those who have pissed me off during the past few months, you know who you are, and you know where you finished, if you finished.
 Selah!